-Skip Trowel drywall texture
+Skip Trowel Drywall Texture

 The term Skip Trowel has been used generally to refer to various hand drywall textures.
 A true skip trowel texture is applied with a special curved knife that is 18 inches wide.
-The mud is applied very thin and the angle of the knife to the drywall surface causes the mud to skip accross the surface leaving behind the texture.
-A true skip trowel texture is identified by the small round circles of mud spread accross the smooth surface below.
+The mud is applied very thin and the angle of the knife to the drywall surface causes the mud to skip across the surface leaving behind the texture.
+A true skip trowel texture is identified by the small round circles of mud spread across the smooth surface below.

 Skip Trowel drywall texture is often confused with a Hawk and Trowel drywall texture.
 Hawk and Trowel textures have more straight lines and several levels of texture flowing over one another as opposed to the distinct circles that define a true Skip Trowel texture.
 Skip Trowel drywall texture at times resembles a very thin Santa Fe texture however they are not the same.
 The main difference is the percent coverage differance between Santa Fe and Skip Trowel.